 “He has pledged that any effort to reduce the deficit is 100 percent through cuts,” Kaine said in an interview.
 “An all-cuts approach would be extremely harmful to Virginia and to important national priorities like defense.”

 Virginia collected $56.9 billion in federal defense spending in 2009, according to the Bloomberg Government study.
 As many as 122,800 Virginia jobs that depend on defense spending, directly or indirectly, would be lost if the budget cuts are made, according to a study by George Mason University’s Center for Regional Analysis that was funded by the Aerospace Industries Association.

 The industry is richly represented in the Democratic- dominated Northern Virginia suburbs of Washington, where defense contractors including Northrop Grumman Corp.
-(NOC), CACI International Inc. (CACI) and SAIC Inc. (SAI) have their headquarters close to the Pentagon.
+(NOC:US), CACI International Inc. (CACI:US) and SAIC Inc. (SAI:US) have their headquarters close to the Pentagon.